therohanrathee/therohanrathee.github.io/index.md

 # Digital Detective Cryptic Hunt Rules

-🔍 **Rule 1: Fair Play and Sportsmanship**
+🔍 **Rule 1: Fair Play**
-- Play fair and encourage sportsmanship.
-Cheating or unfair practices will not be tolerated.
+- Cheating or unfair practices will not be tolerated.

 🚫 **Rule 2: Spoiler-Free Zone**
 - Keep the game enjoyable for everyone by refraining from sharing spoilers or direct answers in public channels.